 Three states have even more limited criteria for bringing a lawsuit against an establishment.

 - Georgia limits liability to cases where the establishment “knowingly” served the alcohol to the minor or visibly intoxicated patron, “knowing that such person will soon be driving a motor vehicle.”

 - Michigan limits liability against an establishment “unless the minor or the alleged intoxicated person” is also named as a defendant “and is retained in the action until the litigation is concluded by trial or settlement.”

 - Texas limits liability by defining a “minor” as someone under the age of 18.
 For those served alcohol who were between 18 to 21, the rules for adults applies, including a requirement that the person was “obviously intoxicated to the extent that he presented a clear danger to himself and others.”

 Finally, while many states have adopted dram shop law legislation, seven states don’t currently have laws on the books for dram shop liability:

 All the same, it may be possible for a third party to bring a liability lawsuit based on case law and court precedent even without specific dram law statutes.
 More information about state dram shop laws is available here.

 Events where alcohol is served can be important to your Lodge, but it’s important to always be safe.
 Make sure your organization is compliant with your state’s dram shop laws and licensing requirements and ensure servers are properly trained.

 Even with a good understanding of the law and proper training, it’s still possible your Lodge could one day face a liquor liability claim.
-To fully protect yourself, make sure you are covered with Liquor Liability Insurance from Lockton Affinity.
+You’re protected for Lodge Events with Liquor Liability coverage, administered by Lockton Affinity.
 It’s specifically designed to meet the needs of your Lodge, giving you peace of mind and the coverage you need.